airbr/golang-hugo-blog/content/posts/HAR.md

 # 1

-Visit the website, for example, your instagram main feed.
+Visit the website, for example, your apps infite scroll feed.
 Open the Browser Dev Tools and go to the Network Tab.
 Click "Start recording" network log.

 # 2